-Since the inception of iOS 9, there are several new features that are switched on by default, and thus settings you can tweak to make your new iPhone go all day.
-By the time you've made your way to the end of this article, you'll be surprised at how long the battery can actually last.
+iOS 10 has added several new features that are switched on by default, and thus there are settings you can tweak to make your new iPhone go all day.
+By the time you've made your way to the end of this article, you'll be surprised at how long the battery can actually last without having your phone crippled at the same time.

-You know what they say, every little bit goes a long way.
+You know what they say - every little bit helps.

 Not using Low Power Mode

-Low Power Mode is the most miraculous part of iOS 9 for people who want to stretch the battery life of their iPhones out.
-A pre-iOS 9 life means you could only pathetically watch as the 20% low battery warning flash up on your iPhone and seemingly go all the way down to nada.
+Low Power Mode is the most miraculous part of iOS for people who want to stretch out the battery life of their iPhones.
+Pre-iOS 9, you could only pathetically look on as the low battery warning flashed up on your iPhone and power seemingly dropped all the way down to nada in a matter of minutes.

-Do this instead: When your iPhone’s battery levels dip dangerously low (20% emergency bells), it will automatically prompt you to activate Low Power Mode.
+Do this instead: When your iPhone’s battery levels dip dangerously low (20 percent emergency bells), it will automatically prompt you to activate Low Power Mode.
 Do it and your battery will change from red to yellow.
-You don't even need to wait till you're down to 20%; should you expect a long day ahead, you can activate it at any point without crippling your phone.
+You don't even need to wait till you're down to 20 percent; should you expect a long day ahead, you can activate it at any point without crippling your phone.
 Just go to Settings, Battery, and tap that Low Power Mode.
-You’ll be surprised at how long your iPhone can last in this power mode
+You’ll be surprised at how long your iPhone can last when it dials down its more power-sapping functions.

 Not staying in Low Power Mode